mmarconi117/ShopOnline/README.md

 - Logout from the app.

 ---

-#### Products - Buyer
+#### Products admin - Sellers

-- Login to the app with a chapter admin account.
-  - Verify that app is forwarded to the Courses page.
-  - Verify that the member chapter name appears in the header.
-  - Verify that the assigned chapter course (as created above) is visible for the user.
+- Verify that the products table is empty and the page section loaded without issue.
-- Click on the course link.
-  - Verify that the course materials appear on the table.
-- Click on both of the course material links.
+- Click on the Add Product button to create a new product.
-  - Verify that the links open in a new tab/window in the browser.
+  - Verify that the new product was added to the list.
+- Create two more products (to be used for later testing).

 #### Products - Seller

-- Login to the app with a chapter admin account.
+- Login to the app with a verified seller account.
-  - Verify that app is forwarded to the Courses page.
+  - Verify that app is forwarded to the seller dashboard.
-  - Verify that the member chapter name appears in the header.
+  - Verify that the seller name appears in the header.
-  - Verify that the assigned chapter course (as created above) is visible for the user.
+  - Verify that the analytics and order stats are visible for the user.
-- Click on the course link.
+- Click on the List of Products link.
+    - Verify that app is forwarded to the list of products.
-  - Verify that the course materials appear on the table.
+  - Verify that the products appear on the table.
-- Click on both of the course material links.
+- Click on the products links.
+  - Verify that the app is forwarded to the product details page.
+  - Verify that total sales, type, ratings, inventory, revenue, and gross profit appears in the product details page.
+  - Verify that the published status appears within the button in the upper right of the product details page.
+- Click on the carousel arrows under product photo.
+  - Verify that the product photo changes to selected photo.
+- Click on the See 230 Ratings link.
-  - Verify that the links open in a new tab/window in the browser.
+  - Verify that the links open in a new tab/window in the browser to see full ratings and reviews.
+- Click on the Go Back to data table link.
+  - Verify that the app is forward to the list of products page.
+- Click on the Delete Product button.
+  - Verify that the app is forward to the list of products page.
+  - Verify that an alert saying "{product name} deleted" appears at the top of the page.

 #### User profile